espeedsx/EllieScoreFollowingDebug/debug/test_cases.md

 -------------------------------------

+I want to log where the final match / no-match decisions are made. only one case is populated. reference the debug\score_following_algorithm.md for the actual algorithm

 add the score following algorithm to claude.md so it is part of the context.

 I want to adjust how the blocks are outputted in the CSV file.
 I want to move the match and no match blocks towards the beginning of the CSV file.
 So after the input block, put match and no match block there.
 I need to know the outcome first before I debug into it.